 Your Career in Artificial Intelligence

 If you’re interested in working on the cutting edge of technology, becoming an AI engineer is a great choice.
 According to Glassdoor, AI engineers make an average salary of $136,000 a year.
 The first step on your path to your dream role in artificial intelligence is to get some education.
-Check out Udacity’s AI Nanodegree program in the School of AI.
+Check out Udacity’s AI Nanodegree program in the School of AI or our Enterprise Artificial Intelligence Training solutions to help employees further develop their AI skills.